 The distinction between Codon and PyPy is worth examining specifically.
 PyPy uses tracing JIT compilation: it observes a program as it runs, identifies the execution paths that are called frequently, and compiles those paths to machine code on the fly.
 PyPy works within the full dynamic Python runtime and is a genuine drop-in replacement for CPython in the vast majority of programs.
 Codon compiles the entire program statically before it runs.
 As the Codon FAQ states, Codon's compilation process is closer to C++ than to Julia, and substantially different from PyPy.
 The consequence is that Codon can produce faster binaries in compute-intensive scenarios, but cannot run programs that depend on Python's dynamic runtime behaviors.
 Source: Codon FAQ, Exaloop.

 It is not necessary to compile an entire program with Codon to benefit from it.
-Codon provides a @jit decorator that marks individual functions for native compilation within an otherwise standard CPython program.
-This allows incremental adoption: identify the bottleneck function, annotate it, and get compiled performance for that specific operation without migrating the entire codebase.
+Codon provides a @codon.jit decorator that marks individual functions for native compilation within an otherwise standard CPython program.
+Annotate the bottleneck function, and Codon compiles and caches it on first call — no full codebase migration required.
+The pyext build mode extends this further by compiling Codon modules into importable Python extensions ahead of time, avoiding the first-call compilation overhead entirely.
 Source: Codon FAQ, Exaloop.

 Platform Support, Limitations, and When Not to Use Codon